Textualize/textual/docs/guide/layout.md

     ```

 Notice that the widget expands to fill columns to the _right_ of its original position.
-Since `#two` now spans two cells instead of one, all the widgets that follow it are shifted along one cell in the grid to accommodate.
+Since `#two` now spans two cells instead of one, all widgets that follow it are shifted along one cell in the grid to accommodate.
 As a result, the final widget wraps on to a new row at the bottom of the grid.

 !!! note